HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/example/index.md

 The HCL Leap Page should be visible within the HCL Digital Experience page.

-## HCLSoftware U learning materials
+## HCLSoftware U Learning Materials

 For an introduction and a demo on how to integrate DX with HCL Leap as a business user, go to [DX Integration with HCL Leap for Business Users](https://hclsoftwareu.hcltechsw.com/component/axs/?view=sso_config&id=3&forward=https%3A%2F%2Fhclsoftwareu.hcltechsw.com%2Fcourses%2Flesson%2F%3Fid%3D953).
 To try it out yourself, refer to [DX Integration with HCL Leap for Business Users Lab](https://hclsoftwareu.hcltechsw.com/images/Lc4sMQCcN5uxXmL13gSlsxClNTU3Mjc3NTc4MTc2/DS_Academy/DX/Integration/HDX-INT-BU_DX_integration_with_HCL_Leap_for_Business_Users.pdf) and corresponding [DX Integration with HCL Leap for Business Users Lab Resources](https://hclsoftwareu.hcltechsw.com/images/Lc4sMQCcN5uxXmL13gSlsxClNTU3Mjc3NTc4MTc2/DS_Academy/DX/Integration/HDX-INT-BU_DX_integration_with_HCL_Leap_for_Business_Users_Lab_Resources.zip).

 For an introduction and a demo on how to integrate DX with HCL Leap as a developer, go to [DX Integration with HCL Leap for Developers](https://hclsoftwareu.hcltechsw.com/component/axs/?view=sso_config&id=3&forward=https%3A%2F%2Fhclsoftwareu.hcltechsw.com%2Fcourses%2Flesson%2F%3Fid%3D1455).
 To try it out yourself, refer to [DX Integration with HCL Leap for Developers Lab](https://hclsoftwareu.hcltechsw.com/images/Lc4sMQCcN5uxXmL13gSlsxClNTU3Mjc3NTc4MTc2/DS_Academy/DX/Integration/HDX-INT-DEV_DX_integration_with_HCL_Leap_for_Developers.pdf).

+The scenarios shown in the HCLSoftware U materials are intended for education purposes and are examples of how integrations may be achieved.
+For issues with the materials or lab exercises please follow the instructions and information provided in the HCLSoftware U [contact](https://hclsoftwareu.hcltechsw.com/contactus) page.